Skip to content

 Attachments

 Help Scout supports file uploads through the API.
 You can attach files to threads, rebuild inline images and bring over documents with their filenames and MIME types intact.
-It’s straightforward as long as you stay within file-size limits.
+The per-file limit is 10 MB.
+Files are uploaded as Base64-encoded payloads.
+Attachments exceeding the limit are rejected silently — the thread is created but the file is dropped.
+Test your largest source attachments in the pilot import.

 Tags & custom fields